IBM/aspera-cli/docs/README.erb.md

 ### Option A - Test with the Aspera Demo Server

-- Run the following two commands to initialize the demo environment:
+- Run the following command to initialize the demo environment:

 ```shell
 <%=cmd%> config initdemo